The hashtag is possibly* the most misunderstood and misused phenomenon of the social media age.

 Hashtags, essentially, that have no function.
 Take the # out and it would make no difference whatsoever to the tweet or post.

 Hashtags were invented to group tweets with a similar subject together.
 Grouping tweets together make it easier for people to find out about something they are interested in.
-Search #RoyalWedding2018 in Twitter and you will discover what we mean.
+Search #art or #instagood in your socials and you will discover what we mean.

 Now hashtags have been expanded to include virtually every industry and subject under the sun (try #combineharvesters for example).
 However the rule, essentially, is this: if no-one else is using the # then adding it won’t benefit your business.
 When thinking of a hashtag to use, think about what potential customers are searching for.